The Simple Steps to Becoming EIU

 Upon admission new freshman will be asked to submit an enrollment deposit by May 1 and all students living on campus a housing deposit by June 12.
 Prior to your arrival on campus, all first time students will also be asked to complete a medical examination form and will be contacted regarding your class schedule, housing accommodations and other details.

 Students may begin the program in either the Fall or Spring semester.
 The department accepts applications to the graduate program throughout the year.
-You can find the department application here.
+You can find the department application from your MyEIU account.

 We begin considering applications for the Fall semester on January 19, though we accept applications for the Fall semester throughout the year.
 Applications will not be considered for admission until they are complete.
 A complete application includes all the required paperwork for both the graduate school and the Department of Communication Studies.
 Applications completed on, or before, January 19 will be considered in the initial group of admission decisions and applicants are encouraged to submit application materials before this date.